cozyfex/cozyfex.github.io/go-method/index.md

 ## What is mean of `method`?

-The `method` means a function of a class in OOP.\
+The `method` means a function of a class in OOP.
-`Method`란 객체지향 프로그래밍(OOP)에서 클래스의 함수를 의미한다.

 ## Value vs Pointer receiver

-There are two ways to receive the structure.\
+There are two ways to receive the structure.
-구조체를 받는 방법은 두가지가 있다.

 ```go
 package main